Biography

 Courtney's poetry is also featured in Notes from the Come Up, an anthology of short fiction, poetry and art from 21 emerging artists published in 2018 and pieced together from craft workshops run by Words, Rhymes & Life, and funded in part by the Canadian Council of Muslim Women and the Department of Canadian Heritage.

-To connect, please email courtneyspacepoetry@gmail.com.
+To connect, please email courtneyspacepoetry@gmail.com or fill out this contact form.

 Books by Courtney Space